StadGent/fractal_styleguide_gent-base/components/41-organisms/contact-box/README.md

 # Contact box

-## Usage
+## When to use this component

-The contact box is used on info pages to show contact information related to the content of that specific info page.
+The contact box is used to show contact information on a page related to the content of that specific page.

+## When not to use this component

+## How to use this component

+The contact box should be placed just after the page contents.

+If there is also a <a href="{{path './document-box.html'}}">document box</a> and/or a <a href="{{path './related-box.html'}}">related box</a> on the page, the order of the boxes should be the following:

+1. Contact box
+2. Document box
+3. Related box

+If the page is a news article page with related articles, the <a href="{{path './extra-articles.html'}}">extra articles</a> component should be following right after.

-## Components and behavior
+## Composition and behavior of this component

 The contact box consists of the following 3 components: